‘And Guys? You’re Going to Really Need to Work Together on This One.’

 5 Dysfunctions of a Team: A Leadership Fable

-Lencioni has chosen a somewhat unorthodox approach to tackle this subject by spending the majority of his book telling a fictitious story.
+Lencioni has chosen a somewhat unorthodox approach in 5 Dysfunctions of a Team to tackle this subject by spending the majority of his book telling a fictitious story.
 His fly-on-the-wall description of Kathryn Peterson’s dysfunctional executive team and the meetings they share together is enjoyable and frighteningly familiar.
 On numerous occasions, I found myself remembering individuals that I have worked with throughout my life and saying aloud, ‘That’s what they used to do!’
 And, equally often, I felt a subtle poke in the ribs that highlighted my own inadequacies and areas for improvement.

 The Narrative: Overview